aviupadhyayula/almanac/README.md

 # almanac
-A pseudo-addres book for Penn email accounts.
+A pseudo-address book for Penn email accounts.